aiven/devportal/docs/platform/howto/disk-autoscaler.rst

 Enable disk autoscaler
 ----------------------

-To enable disk autoscaling on your Aiven service, you need to create an autoscaler integration enpoint and enable autoscaler integration with your service using the new enpoint.
+To enable disk autoscaling on your Aiven service, you need to create an autoscaler integration endpoint and enable autoscaler integration with your service using the new endpoint.
 You can set up disk autoscaling in `Aiven Console <https://console.aiven.io/>`_, using Aiven API, or Aiven CLI client.

 Enable in Aiven Console
 ~~~~~~~~~~~~~~~~~~~~~~~